11 Important Things to Know About 1031 Exchanges in Florida

 5. Vacation Homes and 1031 Exchanges

-The IRS typically will not question whether a residential or vacation property is held for business or investment purposes if certain requirements are met with regard to its ownership and use.
+The IRS typically will not question whether a residential or vacation property is held for business or investment purposes if specific requirements are met with regard to its ownership and use.
 These requirements are as follows:

 - For a relinquished property to qualify, you must have owned it for at least 24 months immediately prior to the exchange.
 Likewise, for a replacement property to qualify, it must be held for at least 24 months after the exchange.